-Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson
+‘RHONY’ Star Bethenny Frankel Reveals She Dated Meghan Markle’s Ex-Husband Trevor Engelson

 Engleson, who was married to Meghan Markle between 2011 and 2013, has been quite busy and already has another, highly anticipated television show in the works.

-According to Vanity Fair, he is creating a new single camera comedy that has a lot of his own reality in the premise.
-The show is about a a divorced couple with children, and the twist is that the wife gets remarried–to a British Prince.
+According to Vanity Fair, he is creating a new single-camera comedy that has a lot of his own reality in the premise.
+The show is about a divorced couple with children, and the twist is that the wife gets remarried — to a British Prince.

 .@bethenny says she once went on a date with Meghan Markle's ex-husband Trevor Engelson. https://t.co/9yLj39L9cW pic.twitter.com/DasOzKe4fY